 5. Hop on a City Sightseeing open-top bus

-Though we say it ourselves, our hop-on hop-off bus is one of the very best ways to see London.
+Though we say it ourselves, our Hop-on Hop-off London Bus is one of the very best ways to see London, especially with children.
+It solves the problem of tired little legs and lets you see the sights without navigating the Tube.
 Our route is designed to make sure you see as much of what the city has to offer as possible.
 You’ll find that all the other things to do here are just a stone’s throw from one of our stops.
 Of course, the Tube can be convenient, but all you get to see is tunnels and platforms as you move from one place to another.

 6. Be a pirate at the Diana Memorial Playground